vinpac/windstitch/docs/docs/compound-variants.md

 sidebar_position: 5
 ---

-# Compound Variants
+# Compound variants

-To compound variants is define a custom class or custom defaults based on a selection of variants.
+To compound variants is to define a custom class or custom defaults based on a selection of variants.

 Look at the following example: